nicofranzp/CentralBankAPI/readme.md

 The Central Bank of Chile (CBCh) provides and maintain a [public database](https://si3.bcentral.cl/siete/EN).
 In order to access the data, users have to perform several steps/mouse-clicks to get the data in their computer.
 The only format in which the data can be downloaded directly from the database is `*.xls`.

- To speed up the process and get comma separated values (`*.csv`) files, I provide a couple of `Python` routhines to speed up the process.
+ To speed up the process and get comma separated values (`*.csv`) files, I provide a `Python` routine and one excel spreadsheet to speed up the process.
 One of the major gains of this workflow is to avoid clicking and get version control systems to work with data-base changes (`csv` files differences can be tracked by Git, for example)

 ## What do you need to make it work